onegronm/angular-basics/README.md

 </ng-template>
 ```

-## ngStyle attribute directive
+### ngStyle attribute directive
 ```html
 <!-- Attribute directive with property binding (binding to a property of the directive).
 It allows us to dynamically assign a styles -->
 <p [ngStyle]="{backgroundColor: getColor()}">{{ 'Server' }} with ID {{ serverId }} is {{ getServerStatus() }}</p>
 ```

-## ngClass directive
+### ngClass directive
 <!-- Dynamically add or remove CSS styles -->
 ```html
 <p [ngStyle]="{backgroundColor: getColor()}"
    [ngClass]="{online: serverStatus === 'online'}">{{ 'Server' }} with ID {{ serverId }} is {{ getServerStatus() }}</p>
 ```

-## ngFor directive
+### ngFor directive
 ```html
 <!-- Components are reusable -->
 <app-server *ngFor="let server of servers"></app-server>
 ```

-## ngFor getindex of current iteration
+### ngFor getindex of current iteration
 ```html
 <!-- Components are reusable -->
 <app-server *ngFor="let server of servers; let i = index"></app-server>
 ```

-## Constructor short hand.
+### Constructor short hand.
 Generates public properties behind the scenes.
 ```typescript
 export class Ingredient {
     constructor(public name: string, public amount: number){}
 }
 ```

-## Binding to custom properties (getting data from outside)
+### Binding to custom properties (getting data from outside)
 ```typescript
 @Input('srvElement') element: { type: string, name: string, content: string }
 ```
-### then from the outside component, bind to this property
+Then from the outside component, bind to this property.
 ```html
 <app-server-element *ngFor="let serverElement of serverElements" [srvElement]="serverElement"><app-server-element>
 ```

-## Binding to custom events (passing data up from one component to another)
+### Binding to custom events (passing data up from one component to another)
 ```typescript
 @Ouput() serverCreated = new EventEmitter<{serverName: string, serverContent: string}>();
 ```
-### then from outside component, bind to this event.
-The selector will listen to an event called 'serverCreated' and then execute the 'onServerAdded' function
+Then from outside component, bind to this event.
+The selector will listen to an event called 'serverCreated' and then execute the 'onServerAdded' function.
 ```html
 <app-cockpit (serverCreated)="onServerAdded($event)"></app-cockpit>
 ```